kmebo/transfer-files/README.md

 * Handled socket binding retries to ensure the server remains resilient to potential conflicts with the chosen port.
 * Managed various network errors and client disconnects to ensure stable server operation.

+For any question, please send me a LinkedIn message at https://www.linkedin.com/in/kevin-mejia-bonilla/!